sdw-online/postgres-dwh/dwh_pipelines/1_raw_layer/raw_layer_approach.md

 ## Acceptance criteria

 - The raw layer must extract data from various source systems with no issues
-- A program must log the events for the extraction process (and other processes supporting extraction) to a file and console
+- An internal program must log the events for the extraction process (and other processes supporting extraction) to a file and console
 - Sensitive fields and records must be highlighted to determine the appropriate treatment required
-- Data profiling metrics must be logged to a file and console to understand the raw data’s properties and structure
+- Data profiling metrics must be logged to a file and console to understand the raw data’s properties and structure during each load process

 ### Completion